 On the other hand, compost provides more than sufficient nutrients and promotes beneficial soil life (such as earthworms and mycorrhizal fungi).
-This soil life has benefits such as increased water retention, disease resistance, and pest resistance (source).
+This soil life has benefits such as increased water retention, nutrient availability, disease resistance, and pest resistance.

 Either option you choose, you can see my recommendations on my recommended fertilizer page.
 Since grapevines prefer a fairly acidic pH, using an acidic fertilizer works well.

 Grapevines do best with a soil pH of 5.5-6.5.
 Generally, American grape varieties prefer a pH closer to 5.5 while European varieties prefer closer to 6.5.

 Without a balanced soil pH, plants are unable to properly absorb nutrients from the soil.
 Many plants require a slightly acidic pH as it dissolves the nutrient solids in the soil.

 Fourteen of the seventeen essential plant nutrients are obtained from the soil.
 Before a nutrient can be used by plants it must be dissolved in the soil solution.
 Most minerals and nutrients are more soluble or available in acid soils than in neutral or slightly alkaline soils.Donald Bickelhaupt, Instructional Support Specialist, Department of Forest and Natural Resources Management